theoddora/Interview_Prep/System Design/01_Communication.md

 another transmission will occur soon, it makes sense to keep the connection open to avoid paying the cold-start tax again.

-Moreover, closing a socket doesn’t dispose of it immediately as it transitions to a waiting state (TIME_WAIT) that lasts several min- utes and discards any segments received during the wait.
-The wait prevents delayed segments from a closed connection from be- ing considered part of a new connection.
+Moreover, closing a socket doesn’t dispose of it immediately as it transitions to a waiting state (TIME_WAIT) that lasts several minutes and discards any segments received during the wait.
+The wait prevents delayed segments from a closed connection from being considered part of a new connection.
 But if many connections open and close quickly, the number of sockets in the waiting state will continue to increase until it reaches the maximum number of sockets that can be open, causing new connection attempts to fail.
-This is another reason why processes typically maintain connec- tion pools to avoid recreating connections repeatedly.
+This is another reason why processes typically maintain connection pools to avoid recreating connections repeatedly.

-## FLow control
+## Flow control

 Flow control is a backoff mechanism that TCP implements to prevent the sender from overwhelming the receiver.
 The receiver